nxskok/pasias/docs/12-regression.md

 Extra: I wanted to mention something else that I discovered yesterday.
-\marginnote{R is like that: sometimes it seems as if it has  infinite depth.} There is a package called `rio` that will read (and write) data in a whole bunch of different formats in a unified way.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">R is like that: sometimes it seems as if it has  infinite depth.</span>
+There is a package called `rio` that will read (and write) data in a whole bunch of different formats in a unified way.
-\marginnote{It does this by figuring what kind of thing you have, from the extension to its filename, and then calling an appropriate function to read in or write out the data.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">It does this by figuring what kind of thing you have, from the extension to its filename, and then calling an appropriate function to read in or write out the data.
 This is an excellent example of *standing on the shoulders of giants* to make our lives easier.
-The software does the hard work of figuring out what kind of thing you have and how to read it in; all we do is say *import*.} Anyway, the usual installation thing, done once:
+The software does the hard work of figuring out what kind of thing you have and how to read it in; all we do is say *import*.</span> Anyway, the usual installation thing, done once:

 ```r